 \section{Abstract}

-It is often the case in Statistics that one needs to compute sums of infinite series, especially in marginalising over discrete latent variables.
-This has become more relevant with the popularization of gradient-based techniques (e.g. Hamiltonian Monte Carlo) in the Bayesian inference context, for which discrete latent variables are hard or impossible to deal with.
-For many major infinite series, like the Hurwitz Zeta function or the Conway-Maxwell Poisson normalising constant, custom algorithms have been developed which exploit specific features of each problem.
-General techniques, suitable for a large class of problems with limited input from the user are less established.
+In statistics, it is often necessary to compute sums of infinite series, especially when marginalising over discrete latent variables.
+This has become increasingly relevant with the popularization of gradient-based techniques (e.g., Hamiltonian Monte Carlo) for Bayesian inference, for which discrete latent variables are challenging to handle.
+For well-known infinite series, like the Hurwitz Zeta function or the Conway-Maxwell Poisson normalising constant, custom algorithms have been developed to exploit specific features of each problem.
+However, general techniques that apply to a wide range of problems with limited input from the user are less established.
 Here we employ basic results from the theory of infinite series to investigate general, problem-agnostic algorithms to approximate (truncate) infinite sums within an arbitrary tolerance $\varepsilon > 0$ and provide robust computational implementations with provable guarantees.
-We compare three tentative solutions to estimating the infinite sum of interest: (i) a ``naive'' approach that sums terms until the terms are below the threshold $\varepsilon$; (ii) a `bounding pair' strategy based on trapping the true value between two partial sums; and (iii) a `batch' strategy that computes the partial sums in regular intervals and stops when their difference is less than $\varepsilon$.
-We show under which regularity conditions each strategy guarantees the truncated sum is within the required tolerance and compare the error achieved by each approach, as well as the number of function evaluations necessary for each one.
+We compare two tentative solutions to estimating the infinite sum of interest: (i) a ``naive'' approach that sums terms until the terms are below the threshold $\varepsilon > 0$; (ii) a ``bounding pair'' strategy based on trapping the true value between two partial sums.
+We demonstrate the regularity conditions under which each method guarantees that the truncated sum is within the desired tolerance.
+We show that while this first approach is widely used, it often fails to meet all necessary conditions, limiting its applicability.
+In contrast, the second method, although more mathematically restrictive, provides guarantees for a broad class of series commonly encountered in statistics, in particular, for all the problems discussed here.
 A comparison of computing times is also provided, along with a detailed discussion of numerical issues in practical implementations.
-The paper provides some theoretical discussion of a variety of statistical applications, including raw and factorial moments and count models with observation error.
-Finally, detailed illustrations in the form noisy MCMC for Bayesian inference and maximum marginal likelihood estimation are presented.
+We discuss various statistical applications, including raw and factorial moments and count models with observation error.
+Finally, detailed illustrations in the form of noisy MCMC for Bayesian inference and maximum marginal likelihood estimation are presented.